 A procurement team oversees the procurement and logistics of the business.
-The source of the Group's used semiconductor manufacturing equipment can be broken down into three segments; which are: (i) overseas suppliers; (ii) other overseas used semiconductor manufacturing equipment providers; and (iii) semiconductor manufacturing equipment and parts disposed of by existing customers.
+The source of the Group's used semiconductor manufacturing equipment can be categorised into three segments: (i) overseas suppliers; (ii) other overseas used semiconductor manufacturing equipment providers; and (iii) semiconductor manufacturing equipment and parts disposed of by existing customers.

-Certification to the ISO9001 and ISO14001 management standards is adopted as part of its supplier selection process and is considered in addition to other selection criteria such as pricing, quality, capacity and performance records of delivery timeliness.
+Certification to the ISO9001 and ISO14001 management standards are adopted as part of our supplier selection process and considered in addition to other selection criteria, such as pricing, quality, capacity and performance records of delivery timeliness.
 Supplier's performance undergoes a robust review on a regular basis.
-The Group conducts an annual assessment of its supply chain with site visits and phone communications to ensure the suppliers comply and go beyond the required standards.
+The Group conducts an annual assessment of its supply chain with site visits and phone communications to ensure that the suppliers comply and go beyond the required standards.
 The evaluations are based on the suppliers' performance in organisation, quality, service and technology.
 If a supplier fails the assessment, the Group will discontinue the transactions and the supplier is mandated to implement remedial actions and is urged to go through a re-evaluation period over the following three months.
-In this reporting year, the Group's operations reached a grand total of 497 suppliers, with 450 located in Taiwan and 18 located in Korea, 1 located in Hong Kong, 6 located in Singapore, 10 located in the United States of America, 3 located in Japan and 9 located in other countries.